opengeospatial/weather-on-the-web/use-cases/view a forecast time series of a parameter at a point.md

 Flight Planner, Pilot, ATC

 ## Preconditions:
-1. Gridded products of forecast visibility are available in Horace V.
+1. Gridded products of forecast visibility are available.
 2. A WFS web service, using a set of stored procedures that delivers to the client the time series for a parameter.

 ## Process: